realworldocaml/book/en/01-prologue.md

 computation.
 He obtained his PhD in Computer Science from Cornell University, where he studied programming languages.
-He is the author of the MetaPRL system, a logical framework for design and analysis of large software systems; OMake, an advanced build system for large software projects.
+He is the author of the MetaPRL system, a logical framework for design and analysis of large software systems; and OMake, an advanced build system for large software projects.
 He is the author of the textbook, _An Introduction to Objective Caml_ (unpublished).